 "Chickens lay eggs," Kunselman said.
 "I want fresh eggs.
 It's just a simple ordinance change."

+"I want to have fresh milk," Rapundalo said.
+"Let's change the ordinance to allow cows or goats."
 Yes, because the equivalent of an easily confined, flightless mammal is a medium to giant-sized, free-roaming one.
 Is this seriously the slippery slope that Ann Arbor City Council fears?
 Chickens are a starter animal for larger, more insidious animals?
 Warning, Councilman Rapundalo, many people in Ann Arbor legally own dogs; this, to me, implies it's legal to own an armored polar bear.
 Looks like ryan doesn't have to worry about parking downtown anymore.